thomas-touhey/cahute/docs/headers/cahute/detection.rst

         .. c:macro:: CAHUTE_USB_DETECTION_ENTRY_TYPE_SCSI

-            The device is a UAS (USB-Attached SCSI) device with proprietary extensions to communicate using Protocol 7.00.
+            The device is a USB Mass Storage device with proprietary extensions to communicate using Protocol 7.00.

             See :ref:`protocol-ums` for more details.